Shannon Muse earns 2012-13 PUAD VrMeer Family Scholarship

 Eric Gerhardt wins annual Geography & Environmental Studies scholarship

-Eric Gerhardt, a junior in geography, is the recipient of this year’s annual Richard and Evelyn Thoman Scholarship of $600 in Geography & Environmental Studies.
+Eric Gerhardt, a junior in geography in 2012, was the recipient of that year’s annual Richard and Evelyn Thoman Scholarship of $600 in Geography & Environmental Studies.

 The award recognizes overall academic excellence, but especially within one’s major.
 In Gerhardt’s case, that is a 4.0.